 Here are a few of our memorable winter adventures and 7 important winter camping tips to help you really enjoy the season.

-Jennifer and I have been enjoying the RV Lifestyle now for over nine years and there hasn’t been a single winter in that time that we haven’t used our RV to camp in the cold and snow, enjoying a myriad of outdoor activities, no matter how cold it has been.
+Jennifer and I have been enjoying the RV Lifestyle now for over eleven years.
+There hasn’t been a single winter in that time that we haven’t used our RV to camp in the cold and snow.
+We've enjoyed a myriad of outdoor activities, no matter how cold it has been.

 And that was the actual thermometer reading.
 But with a stiff northwest wind, the feels-like windchill temperature was more than 50 below.